 The easiest way to save money is to cut unnecessary spending.
-These 15 Things to Stop Buying When You Are Trying to Save Money will show you what purchases are wasting your hard-earned cash and what to do instead to stretch your money further than ever before!
+These15 Things to Stop Buying When You Are Trying to Save Money will show you what purchases are wasting your hard-earned cash and what to do instead to stretch your money further than ever before!

 We have already talked about Ways You Are Probably Wasting Your Hard Earned Cash.
-Now, we’re going to delve deeper into this topic with these 15 Things to Stop Buying When You’re Trying to Save Money to help you save even more!
+Now, we’re going to delve deeper into this topic with these15 Things to Stop Buying When You’re Trying to Save Money to help you save even more!

 For more smart finance hacks to help you live your best life, check out the following:

 To save money and help the environment, trade in those expensive paper towels and napkins for cloth napkins, absorbent towels for spills, and microfiber cleaning cloths.

 Since I use anti-bacterial eCloths for most of my cleaning, I don’t need to waste money on household cleaners like glass cleaner and disinfectant, which is great since many conventional cleaners contain harmful chemicals that can cause various health problems, including cancer!

 My mom always used dryer sheets when I was growing up, so I thought they were a necessary item.
-Then, when I was trying to go green, I learned the chemicals in conventional dryer sheets like Bounce are really bad for your health, so I started looking for alternatives.
+When I was trying to go green, I learned the chemicals in conventional dryer sheets like Bounce are really bad for your health, so I started looking for alternatives.
 When the weather is nice, I just hang my laundry outside to dry, but if you can’t do that, there are some alternatives you can try.

-Right now, I’m using reusable wool dryer balls in the dryer to help fight static and dry clothes faster.
+I use reusable wool dryer balls in the dryer to help fight static and dry clothes faster.
 They cost under $10 on Amazon for 6 balls, are reusable for up to one year, and they can even help you save up to 25% on electricity costs since they help clothes dry faster!

 Sure, it’s a lot easier – and more fun – to go out with your co-workers for lunch every day, but if you’re trying to save money, eating out regularly is a huge waste.

 Save money by cooking at home with these quick and easy meal ideas:

 Greeting cards are a nice way to tell someone how you feel, but they’re getting seriously expensive – I’ve seen them for up to $7 for just one card!!
 And let’s be honest, how many of us keep these cards anyway?

 Instead, tell your friends and family how you feel, write them an e-mail, text, or Facebook message, send a free e-card, or make your own cards (an especially great idea if you have kids who enjoy making cards).

 If you really like sending store bought cards, stick to the cheap ones – the dollar store is a great place to get cheap cards – or buy bulk packs and write your own thoughtful messages.

 It costs a lot of money to be a woman.
 Between the “Pink Tax” (see below) and products we have to buy just for being a woman – think pads, tampons, bras…), we can easily spend thousands more than men every single year!